DominikGuzei/flawless.css/README.md

         .grid_span(8); /* footer has full span of 8 cols */
      }

 The good thing about this approach is that **you are not locked** in any rules the framework made up.
-You can go ahead and change the complete layout anytime, you just have to change the few arguments in the .grid_setup() call or adjust the size of elements by changing the number columns an element should span.
+You can go ahead and change the complete layout anytime, you just have to change the few arguments in the .grid_setup() call or adjust the size of elements by changing the number of columns an element should span.

 Cutting Edge Webdesign
 ----